Davinci321/promptopia/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 Whether it's bug fixes, feature enhancements, or feedback, please feel free to contribute.

-## License

-This project is licensed under the [MIT License].